Why we care about virtual events: The ultimate marketers’ guide

 What is a “virtual event”?

 The definition of “virtual events” is evolving rapidly.
 For this guide, we’ve defined them as live and/or recorded presentations, typically organized by topic or subject.
+Semantically, there is no functional difference between a virtual event, an online event, or a digital event and the terms can be used interchangeably.
 This guide focuses on virtual events produced for business purposes, including building sales pipelines, acquiring customers and retaining existing customers

 Content may be presented live or may be recorded.
 Often it is available for live on-demand after it premieres live or recorded.
 Virtual events typically require attendees to either pay for access or provide their personal information in lieu of payment.